eficode-academy/kubernetes-katas/persistent-storage.md

 <details>

-<summary>What do the columns mean?</summary>
+<summary>:bulb: What do the columns mean?</summary>

-:bulb: The output of the `kubectl get sc` command provides some useful information about the StorageClass:
+The output of the `kubectl get sc` command provides some useful information about the StorageClass:

 - `PROVISIONNER` what is the underlying storage provider, in this case `AWS EBS` (Elastic Block Storage)
 - `RECLAIMPOLICY` what will happen with the volume when the `PersistentVolume` resource is deleted, in this case `Delete` will delete the block storage.